Setting a CentOS Migration Strategy

 Internal Expertise - Establishing the developer time needed is important, but it's also important to keep in mind the expertise of the team performing that migration.
 Do they have the knowledge needed to solve problems as they arise?
 Or do you need a third party to help iron out the details?

 Planning and Logistics - Another impact area for these migrations is in the planning and logistics.
 Even the act of planning a migration can take time and resources away from other focus areas.
 It's also important to consider the potential length of the migration.
 Will your migration occur before EOL?
 During EOL?
-If so, how will your team account for exposure to vulnerabilities while you're still on CentOS 7?
+If so, how will your team account for exposure to vulnerabilities while you're still on CentOS?

 There are plenty of other considerations in planning a CentOS migration, but these high-level considerations are a good starting point for most organizations.

-Need More Time on CentOS?
+Back to topNeed More Time on CentOS?
 Get Long-Term Support

 For organizations that have recently migrated to CentOS 7, making another migration so soon may not be in the cards.
 For those teams, or for those who need more time to plan their CentOS migration, long-term support (LTS) offers a way to keep secure and supported until they're able to migrate.

-Potential CentOS 7 Migration Paths
+Potential CentOS Migration Paths

 There are plenty of viable CentOS migration paths.
 Each path carries its own benefits and unique challenges for migration.
 In the following sections, we highlight a few of those migration paths — including considerations for those migrations.
+To keep things simple, we will focus on migrations from the last community supported version of CentOS, CentOS 7.

 CentOS 7 to Rocky Linux Migration